 In addition to the above documentation, your immigration lawyer will write a detailed legal brief in support of the waiver application.
 This legal brief takes into account the positive factors of your case, the legal standard for the granting of waivers, and highlights pertinent case law.
 The purpose of the legal brief is to show the USCIS adjudicator how an Immigration Judge, Administrative Appeals Office, Board of Immigration Appeals (“BIA”), or Federal Court of Appeals would decide your case.

 Is a waiver right for me?

 Consulting with an immigration lawyer is the best way to determine if a waiver is right for you.
 The immigration lawyer will ask you and your qualifying relative detailed questions about your personal lives.
 These questions are not meant to be overly invasive; the reason the lawyer has to ask these questions is to determine if you have a strong case to prove “extreme hardship.”
 At Genesis Law Firm, we will give you an honest assessment of the likelihood of success in your waiver application.
 If we feel that you do not have a good case, we will tell you.
 We do not want you to spend money on something that has a low likelihood for success.
-Our fee for preparing a waiver application starts at $3,500, so, while that is on the low-end for immigration attorney fees for waivers, it is still a significant amount of money.
-It is better to have a strong case to prove extreme hardship than to waste money on an application that will probably be denied.
+Our fee for preparing a waiver application depends on the facts of each case.

 How do I contact an immigration lawyer at Genesis Law Firm?